 What is a web scraping tool?

-There are many different web scraping tools available, some requires more technical backgrounds and others are developed by non-coders.
+There are many different web scraping tools available, some require more technical backgrounds and others are developed by non-coders.
 I will go into great depth comparing the top five web scraping tools I’ve used before including how each of them is priced and what’s included in the various packages.

 So what are some ways that data can be used to create values?